thesquaregroot/clazzy/README.md

 A semi-natural-language code generation platform for projects that need similar data structures in multiple languages.

-Cranberry is an open source program licensed under the GNU Lesser General Public License (LGPL).
+Cranberry is an open source C++ program licensed under the GNU Lesser General Public License (LGPL).

 Architecture
 ------------